WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 #### EBS and encrypting a volume on a running instance

 So you would like to avoid downtime on your EC2 instance. **There is no direct way to change the encryption state of a volume or a snapshot**.
-You have to create **a new volume**, enable encryption (if it's not enabled by default) and copy the data.
-Then you can either swap the volumes or restore volume from newly created snapshot.
+You have to **either create an encrypted volume and copy data to it or take a snapshot, encrypt it, and create a new encrypted volume from the snapshot**, Then you can either swap the volumes or restore volume from newly created snapshot.

 #### Adding Encryption to an RDS db